MrZedain/WeatherApp/README.md

 Step 6: in the terminal run the following command "node ." while in the root of the project to execute index.js file, and start running the local server on PORT 3034

-Step 7: Once "Application is running on port 3034" is seen in the terminal of VS code enter "http://localhost:3034/home" into your browser
+Step 7: Once "Application is running on port 3034" is seen in the terminal enter "http://localhost:3034/home" into your browser

 Step 8: The app should now be working!
 Type in a valid City and country and hit the search icon!